gameinn1/HikaruNoGoSSA/README.md

 Restoration of the original Hikaru No Go fansub in Substation Alpha (SSA) format, done by Elite-Fansubs [E-F] / Real Fansubbers [R-F].

-The used fonts are in fonts.7z, either extract and right click install them, or use mkvmerge to multiplex it with the episodes.
+The fonts are in fonts.7z (this is from gabest11).
+Once extracted, right click and install them.
+You probably want to look at fonts-updated.zip (compiled via fonts collector) as this has everything needed and compiled once 75/76 was complete.

 ## Progress
 I restarted this project in late December 2025 after it was laid dormant by gabest11.
 Before this I had literally no experience with Aegisub.
 I assumed that the work done by gabest11 was close to done... but it's really not.
 To show the stark differences, please look at my episode 1 and 2 compared to theirs.
 They did not assign styling.